 There have been no material changes to the Company's objectives, policies or processes for managing its capital during the year.
 The Company managed its capital cautiously, taking into account the economic outlook.
-During 2020 certain actions were taken by its cedants to reduce risk to certain asset classes and protect the Company's capital position.
-The Solvency II surplus is £1,707 million at 31 December 2020 (2019: £2,033 million).
-The movement in the year reflects capital generation from new and existing business, the impact of economics on the balance sheet and the payment of dividends.
-The amendments to the UK L&P reinsurance arrangements resulted in a small decrease to the Company's Solvency II surplus with a decrease in Own Funds largely offset by a corresponding decrease in SCR.
+The Solvency II surplus is £1,783 million at 31 December 2021 (2020: £1,707 million).
+The movement in the year reflects capital generation from new and existing business, the impact of economics on the balance sheet, the remittance of dividends and the termination of the quota share reinsurance arrangement between the Company and FGI.

-The Company's solvency position as at 31 December 2020 is shown below:
+The Company's solvency position as at 31 December 2021 is shown below:

-As at 31 December 2020 Total £m
+31 December 2021 Total £m

-Own Funds 4,167
+Own Funds 3,722

-Solvency Capital Requirement 2,459
+Solvency Capital Requirement 1,939

-Solvency II Surplus 1,707
+Solvency II Surplus 1,783

-Coverratio 169%
+Cover ratio 192%